Are concealed and open carry laws a threat to public safety?

 Open Carry: The most complete study of the profile of open carry “law-abiding citizens,” was performed in 2009 in the State of Indiana.
 The study clearly demonstrates that, far from being innocent “law abiding citizens,” many who openly carry have extremely violent histories and are dangerous people.
 (See indystar.com, October 11, 2009, “Should these Hoosiers have been allowed to carry a gun in public?”)

 Conceal and Carry: The “law-abiding citizen” claim is the same argument made for open carry.
 Yet the record of violence committed by conceal and carry gun owners belies this misleading claim.
 An ongoing Violence Policy Center study, “CCW Killers,” shows that from May 2007 through December 2010, concealed handgun permit holders have killed 282 people (over 1.5 per week), including 9 law enforcement officers, committed 17 mass shootings and 25 murder-suicides.

 The NRA “law-abiding citizen” claims that open and concealed carry is not a threat to the public has no connection to actual experience.

-How Can “Any Gun, Any Time, Any Place” Be Stopped And Why Is Starbucks a Key?
+“Any Gun, Any Time, Any Place”

 ANSWER: Any gun, any time, any place reflects the industry’s core marketing and sales effort.
 Where you live your life is where their sales growth must come from.
 The NRA and gun lobby represent the gun industry and are committed to maximizing annual sales of guns and ammunition.
 They do this by creating demand based on fear—fear of the government and fear of armed criminals.